luyadev/luya.io/docs/guide/ngrest/activewindow.md

 ## AngularJS in view files

 As the admin UI is written in AngularJS which let´s you easily create inline AngularJS controllers to interact with your Active Window class.
-The below view file shows an AngularJS controller which collects data from the the controller assigned into the view but uses `ng-repeat to display and render the data.
+The below view file shows an AngularJS controller which collects data from the controller assigned into the view but uses `ng-repeat to display and render the data.

 ```js
 <script>